NCA Visitor Policy

 Why?
 Our extensive research shows that this system is necessary for optimal school security.
 It is the next phase of our long-term safety and security plan designed by our safety committee and consultants.
 Research for the system has resulted in the best system for our campus.
 Our goal continues to be pro-active rather than reactive to current affairs.

 Why only used during school hours?
-Before and after school hours (6:30am-8:30am and 3:00pm-6:00pm) students are with their parents or with their teachers for drop off, pick up, and after school care.
+Before and after school hours, students are with their parents or with their teachers for drop off, pick up, and after school care.

 How does this impact school functions?
 For any big events like tours, field trips and parties volunteers and guest will check in during 8:30am-3:00pm.
 Chapel and concerts will not need to check in since they happen in the auditorium.
 If a parent wants to go to the classroom area, they will need to check in.